 12. A large poultry plant plans to close in one of our rural counties by the end of the year.
 We have already begun providing on-site rapid response services to help transition its workforce.
 A couple of local farmers have contacted the Workforce Center to inquire about services.
-They indicated that they are having to dissolve their chicken hatchery business due to an increase in chicken feed prices and the closure of the poultry plant.
+He or she indicated that he or she is having to dissolve his or her chicken hatchery business due to an increase in chicken feed prices and the closure of the poultry plant.
 Can these farmers be served in the Dislocated Worker Training Program?